hanfil/code-signer/CONTRIBUTING.md

-# Code Signer - Project Reorganization Complete
+# Contributing to Code Signer

+Thank you for your interest in contributing to Code Signer!
+This document provides guidance on how to work with our codebase, understand the project structure, and make meaningful contributions.

-## New Project Structure
+## Project Structure

-The project has been reorganized into a clean, modular structure following Go best practices:
+Code Signer is organized into a clean, modular structure following Go best practices:

 ```
 code-signer/
 ├── main.go                     # Entry point (ONLY Go file in root)
 ├── go.mod                      # Go module definition
-├── go.sum                       # Dependency checksums
 │
 ├── cmd/                        # Executable commands
 │   ├── gencert/